Discovering your Soul’s purpose is not a linear process.

 Whether your desire to find your Soul Purpose was due to a sudden spiritual awakening, fortuitous synchronicity, or turbulent Dark Night of the Soul, it is a call to adventure.
 It is a call from your Soul itself to grow into the shoes laid before you.

 Some days you’ll feel like you’re making progress.
 Other days you’ll cast your hands up in despair, feeling like you’re lost again.
-But know that you can never go off course, because at your core, you are Life itself.
+But know that you can never go off course, because at your core, you are Life itself – this is the core realization we come to when we practice any form of Soul Work.

 Your Soul purpose is one facet of the total diamond that is the Divine – and there is always, always, an ultimate place for you, and only you, in this world.